 Hulu + Live TV

 Hulu’s on-demand library is arguably the best because of its next-day availability of many of your favorite shows.
-Hulu + Live TV adds over 85 live channels to that for $76.99/mo.
+Hulu + Live TV adds over 85 live channels to that for $76.99/month.
 This includes ID and Discovery, all your local broadcast network affiliates, Animal Planet, ESPN+, Disney+, Oxygen, Start TV, and Travel Channel.

 Sign up for Hulu Live’s Entertainment Add-on for $7.99/mo and you’ll also enjoy Cooking Channel, Crime + Investigation, Destination America, Discovery Life, Discovery Family, and DIY Network.